openforcefield/openff-docs/source/workshops/2026/index.md

 Each workshop will be held twice so as to be accessible to most time zones.

 Interested users from our industrial partners and the broader community are invited to attend!
+Please register your interest [here](https://docs.google.com/forms/d/e/1FAIpQLScPL35xwbA4wSJ0dNbFE5rm4-ojQC2MQIsvROJJXClbJIaDVw/viewform?usp=publish-editor).

 :::{toctree}
 ---